A. This is a site designed to display the information from the https://www.propertypriceregister.ie

 So far we have noticed properties even back in 2010 getting added or having typos fixed, but hopefully this will calm down as the database becomes more stable.

-For the record, we do NOT blame the PSRA.
-Data comes from the Revenue via the PPR that they provide and it is completely understandable that they would not try to "fix" things on their end.
+understandable that they would not try to "fix" things on their end.
 It is great that they have taken the steps of providing a spreadsheet for download instead of restricting access only through their search pages.
 Other government agencies could learn a lot from this approach!

 Q. How often do email alerts get sent?
 Can I customise that?

 A. Email Alerts get sent after a database update occurs.
 There is currently no time schedule of when the updates will occur but so far it looks to be every 1-2 weeks.
+There is no option on our end to customise how often the alerts happen, but if the PPR database starts getting updated more often, we will add one.

 Q. What does not full market price actually mean?

 A. In a small number of transactions included in the Register the price shown does not represent the full market price of the property concerned for a variety of reasons.
 For example, the price declared may reflect the retention of an interest in the property by the previous owner, or the fact that a part or fraction only of the property is being purchased; alternatively, the property may have been purchased at a reduced price under the Affordable Homes Scheme.
-In addition, in a very small number of cases, properties may be declared as purchased in exchange for other property, stocks and shares, etc.
+In addition, in a very small number of cases, properties may be declared as purchased in exchange for other property, stocks and shares, etc. Because of this, we now exclude these properties from both the average and median graph calculations.
+More graphs are coming which will give you an idea of how many properties are involved.

 Q. How can I help?